-Facebook, Instagram, TikTok, oh my!
+Facebook, Instagram, Snapchat, TikTok, oh my!
 The world of social media platforms is constantly growing and ever changing.
 As a parent, it’s hard to keep up!
 With a little planning you can help your child become a safe and responsible social media user.
 Here we tackle the particulars of Instagram.

 WHAT IS INSTAGRAM?